Computing in another country

 - To avoid a situation where you can't locate the symbols needed to enter a password on a foreign keyboard, use your own computer when travelling abroad.
 If using a foreign computer or keyboard is unavoidable, you may want to change passwords that use special characters (or letters not found in the language of your destination country) before departing for your foreign location.
 To create a secure password that doesn't use special characters, use a combination of lower case and upper case letters with numbers.
 Password requirements for Case Western Reserve and more information on creating a secure password can be found here.

 Several options exist for communicating information across distances and around the globe.
 UTech has information to help you determine the best methods for voice, video conferencing, audio and video solutions.

-- Skype is a software application that allows users to make voice calls over the Internet.
+- Zoom is a software application that allows users to meet with people over the internet.

-- Includes instant messaging, file transfer and video conferencing.
+- Includes video conferencing, file transfer and instant messaging.